gittar/kmeanstf/README.md

 # k-means++
 In 2006 a particular initalization method was proposed which produces provably good (but generally still sub-optimal) results: [k-means++](http://ilpubs.stanford.edu:8090/778/1/2006-13.pdf).
-One can describe the core of k-means++ as the sequential positioning of centroids in areas where the given data points are far from the already positioned centroids. k-means++ is said to both generate better solutions than k-means with random initialization
+One can describe the core of k-means++ as the sequential positioning of centroids in areas where the given data points are far from the already positioned centroids. k-means++ is said to both generate better solutions than k-means with random initialization as well as needing fewer Lloyd iterations.

 Probably due to its good results k-means++ has been chosen as the default intialization method for the implementation of k-means in the popular [scikit-learn  python library](https://scikit-learn.org)  for machine learning